adamgabry/IPK_packet_sniffer/README.md

 # Packet Sniffer

 The packet sniffer is a command-line tool that allows you to capture network traffic and analyze it in real-time.
 This tool can be useful for network troubleshooting, security auditing, and network monitoring.
-In this documentation, we will describe the different options available with the packet sniffer.
+In this documentation is the describtion of the different options available with the packet sniffer.

 ## Usage